NotsoanoNimus/client-monitor/README.md

     + _SystemFiles_ : **NOT RECOMMENDED!** Uses `%SYSTEMROOT%`, i.e. `C:\Windows` in most cases, and iterating this directory recursively can take a very long time.
 You would be better suited to defining either non-recursive or more specific directories in the "custom" variable below.
     + _ProgramData_ : **NOT RECOMMENDED!** Uses `%ProgramData%`, i.e. `C:\ProgramData` in most cases.
 See above for how to use in a more appropriate way.
   + **$TrackedFilenameLocationsCustom** -- Custom directories to check for certain filename patterns.
 Key/Value pairs are `[DIRECTORY] = [RECURSE?]` respectively.
-    +  So setting `'C:\Windows' = $True` in the object would order the script to _RECURSIVELY_ check `C:\Windows` for the filename patterns given.
+    +  _Example_: setting `'C:\Windows' = $True` in the object would order the script to _RECURSIVELY_ check `C:\Windows` for the filename patterns given.
 Not recommended to do a recursive search in most cases, but just an example.
   + **$TrackedFilenamePatterns** -- The filename patterns (_regex_) to track across all of the above directories, and the associated "threshold".
 Note that these regexes allow you full control and are _NOT_ restricted to just filename extension.
     + Keypair/Hashtable format: `'[REGEX]' = [THRESHOLD]`
     + Take care with this, as entering `.exe` for example will pick up the filename `processexecute.txt` because the regex isn't specifying the `^` or `$` characters (`line-start` and `line-end` respectively) and isn't escaping the `.` (wildcard) character.
 Thus, the substring `sexe` matches the pattern in this case.